 This breathing technique is also very helpful for entering a manifesting mindset.

-Great to use before taking any tests, interviews, or any stressful event.
-While it may seem hard in the beginning, persevere and allow your body and mind to train you in this new breath.
-You’ll be amazed at the levels of control you can attain.
+Great to use before taking tests, interviews, or other stressful events.
+While it may seem difficult to begin, if you persevere and train your body and mind you’ll be amazed at the levels of control you can attain.

 This breath technique is very similar to the alternate nostril breathing.

 One of the major benefits of Anuloma Viloma is that it purifies the nadis and promotes the flow of prana.
 This oxygenation of the body provides us an abundance of life force, and therefore greater vitality, endurance, stamina and strength.